Centenary State Historic Site in Jackson: What to Know

 Tour the grounds of Louisiana’s oldest college, founded in 1826.

 About 30 miles north of Baton Rouge, in the rolling hills of East Feliciana Parish, are the remains of what was once Centenary College.
-The liberal arts school was founded in 1825 and today, as the main attraction at Centenary State Historic Site, it tells the story of a once thriving men’s college whose rise to prominence was dramatically affected by the Civil War.
+The liberal arts school was founded in 1825 and today, as the main attraction at Centenary State Historic Site in Jackson, it tells the story of a once-thriving men’s college whose rise to prominence was dramatically affected by the Civil War.

 The students of what was initially known as the College of Louisiana were the sons of planters and professionals.
 Within 20 years of its founding, the College of Louisiana’s enrollment grew greatly, but financial hardship led it to merge with another school, Mississippi’s Centenary College.